Bedrock Review 2026: Enterprise SaaS Boilerplate

 await addMember(organizationId, invitedUserId);

-// Prorate billing if on per-seat plan
+// Prorate billing for per-seat plans

 if (plan.billing === 'per-seat') {